 Step 1: Compare & Reflect on Your NER’s Specific Skills

-On the first step, consider your career and identify examples of past work demonstrating your skills in each NER Direct competency.
-You must complete the self-assessment that matches your occupational category- professional engineer, engineering technologist, or engineering associate- as part of your online application.
+At the first step, consider your career and identify examples of past work that demonstrate your skills in each NER Direct competency.
+You must complete the self-assessment that matches your occupational category: professional engineer, engineering technologist, or engineering associate, as part of your online application.

 Step 2: Create an Account & Apply for NER Online

-Next comes creating an online account at the Engineers Australia portal.
+Next, create an online account at the Engineers Australia portal.
 Create an account on the EA website, entering all the required details to complete your self-assessment online.
-Below are the two ways to Apply for NER directly online.
+Below are the two ways to apply for NER directly online.

 If you are a member, follow this: